 Without statistical analysis any business is flying blind.
 Fortunately most businesses manage by statistics to some degree, though in the majority of cases those businesses focus only on primary stats.
-Revenue, sales volume and other such “big” indicators get the attention, while other stats are ignored, or aren’t even tracked.The truth is every component of any operation can, and should, be quantified for results.
+Revenue, sales volume and other such “big” indicators get the attention, while other stats are ignored, or aren’t even tracked.

 The Whole Picture

 Statistics can be applied to anything.
 A simple example of a statistic for a person is weight.
 Weight can be an indicator of overall health, and monitoring your health is a vital part of being human.